maefahluang-uni/lab-oodp-oodc/README.md

 The structure of a `war` file is well specified; it includes a directory named `WEB-INF` that contains the `web.xml` file and two subdirectories: `classes` and `lib`. `classes` contains the Web application's compiled code and any other resources, and `lib` contains any third-party libraries (`jar` files).
 Since a `war` file has a well-defined structure, any servlet container, e.g. Jetty or Tomcat, can be used to host the Web application contained in the `war` file.
 You might want to view the contents of the Fibonacci `war` file once you've built the application - you'll be able to find it in the projects `target` folder once built, and can view it using any program capable of opening Zip archives, such as 7-Zip.

 The purpose of the `web.xml` file is to specify the servlet class and url pattern for which the servlet will process HTTP requests.
-The supplied file names the servlet `RabbitCounter` and declares that the servlet class is `se325.lab02.fibonacci.RabbitCounterServlet`.
+The supplied file names the servlet `RabbitCounter` and declares that the servlet class is `lab.servlet.fibonacci.RabbitCounterServlet`.
 It also specifies that the servlet will process HTTP requests where the domain name has a `rabbit` suffix.
 Where the domain name prefix is `localhost`, requests of the form `http://localhost/rabbit` would be routed through to the `RabbitCounter` servlet.

 #### (a) Import the project
 Import the project into your IDE, following the same procedure in the previous lab.
 After you configure the parent project as a maven project, you have to import the three child projects into the workspace.
 In order to do this, go to import->Maven->Existing maven project.
 Then, select only pom files of child projects to import as shown in the figure below.